singnet/dev-portal/workshops/devops.md

 ## Questions, comments, remarks?
 If you have any questions, comments, or remarks, please feel free to contact contact Ibby Benali via the [forum](https://community.singularitynet.io/u/ibby/), [telegram](http://t.me/ibbybenali) or [email](mailto:ibby@singularitynet.io).
-She will also be present during the workshop in case you have any questions or concerns together with 2 senior engineers and Dr. Ben Goertzel.
+She will also be present during the workshop in case you have any questions or concerns together with 2 senior engineers, Anatoly Belikov and Vitaly Bogdanov, and Dr. Ben Goertzel.